Our on-campus Master’s program in Speech-Language Pathology has trained students to help people with communication disorders for nearly 50 years.

 • Speech-Language Pathologists working in a wide variety of clinical, educational, and community settings.

-UNC Greensboro Communication Sciences & Disorders student, Allison Buroker, shares why she choose the Speech Pathology program at UNCG.
+UNC Greensboro Communication Sciences & Disorders student, Allison Buroker, shares why she chose the Speech Pathology program at UNCG.

 Lucia Méndez, Ph.D, CCC-SLP